 - joint and muscle pain

-Your doctor will probably want to reduce your dose gradually over several weeks to prevent these side effects.
+If you need to stop taking hydrocortisone, your doctor will reduce your dose gradually to prevent these side effects.

 Do not stop taking hydrocortisone tablets without talking to your doctor.